 Kyoto is an exceptional city and prefecture in Japan for vegan and vegetarian dining, with many restaurants, cafes, and eateries catering to plant-based diners.
 Even vegans can experience Kyoto’s exquisite food culture, with vegan-friendly okonomiyaki, tofu delicacies, Kyo-yasai (select local vegetables grown in Kyoto), flavored with local seven-spice shichimi, sansho pepper, and incredible plant-based dashi broth.

-This article introduces twenty spots for vegan food recommended by the author who currently lives in Kyoto.
+This article introduces twenty-one spots for vegan food recommended by the author who currently lives in Kyoto.
 Most if not all of these restaurants have English menus and staff who understand English.All Vegan Restaurants

 - AIN SOPH.journey Kyoto